Rudiment-Info/arcade/README.md

 * Trajectory analysis using template matching: though the research work on the feature is complete, this is not yet implemented in this version.

-# Known issues with version 0.0.1
+## Known issues with version 0.0.1 <a id="issues"></a>

 * Pixel matching to latitude and longitude is error prone and needs attention.
 * ARCADE is sensitive to treecover and ploughed fields.
 If you like, crop that out of the input imagery.
 Better training data should help limit this problem
 * The input method is fairly cumbersome.
 It would be better to use the Google Static API as an input.

+## Who are you again? <a id="who"></a>

+[Rudiment.info](https://rudiment.info) is a nonprofit group which supports innovation in human rights research.
+The Centre for Visual Computing at University of Bradford carries out research and development in visual image data processing.
+Technical feasiblity work on ARCADE was funded by the Yorkshire Innovation Fund.

 Copyright (c) 2015 Rudiment.info, released under a BSD Simplified License